JSchoppe/ATVRacerDemo/README.md

 - Tuning surface traction to create enjoyable surfaces to drive on
 - Implementing replays with deterministic physics

-An important design goal is focusing on fun gameplay pick up and play gameplay.
+An important design goal is focusing on fun pick up and play gameplay.
 Understanding vehicle simulation is a secondary goal, but realism should be limited/removed if it does not serve the gameplay.